spack/spack/lib/spack/docs/build_systems/intelpackage.rst

          intel-mkl@2018.1.163  arch=linux-centos6-x86_64:  intel-mkl/18/18.0.1
          intel-mkl@2018.2.199  arch=linux-centos6-x86_64:  intel-mkl/18/18.0.2

+Note that the Spack spec does intentionally not contain a compiler specification.
+This is intentional, as the Intel library packages can be used unmodified with different compilers.

+**TODO:** Confirm how the compiler-less spec is handled.

-If your system administrator did not provide modules for the Intel tools available, you could do well to ask for them, because installing multiple copies of the Intel tools is bound to stretch disk space and patience thin.
+If your system administrator did not provide modules for pre-installed Intel tools, you could do well to ask for them, because installing multiple copies of the Intel tools, as is wont to happen once Spack is in the picture, is bound to stretch disk space and patience thin.
 If you *are* the system administrator and are still new to modules, then perhaps it's best to follow the next section and install the Intel tools solely within Spack.

-A more advanced version follows, illustrating how to provide variants and using the ``buildable: False`` declaration to disallow Spack to install packages through its normal internal mechanism.
+A more advanced version follows, illustrating how to provide variants and using the ``buildable:`` directive to prevent Spack from installing other versions or variants of the named package through its normal internal mechanism.

 .. code-block:: yaml